aieditor-team/AiEditor/docs/what-is-ai-editor.md

 - Supports @someone  in the annotation, etc.
 - AI dialogue function, dialogue with AI while creating, support direct dialogue by selecting context...

+> If you are looking for a powerful AI rich text editor and related services, trust us, we are very professional!
+>
+> At present, we have served many listed companies and financial companies in China, as well as many customers in the United States and Europe.

-Click [here](https://aieditor.dev/price) to learn more about the commercial version price.
+Click [here](https://aieditor.dev/price) to learn more about the commercial version and its price.

 ### Github
 -  https://github.com/aieditor-team/aieditor